lirantal/essential-nodejs-security-book/manuscript/csrf.md

 #### CSRF Cookie

 Most web applications require to utilize cookies for client-side storage and maintaining a session in a stateless HTTP protocol.
 By leveraging the cookie store, the web application can set a CSRF cookie with the token's value.
 At this point all the cookies for the web application will be sent with every request the user makes to the server, including the previously set CSRF token cookie.
-When the server receives these requests it is checking the CSRF token cookie value and compares it with what it generated when the session started for the user.
+This by itself adds no protection, but implementing what is known as a Double Submit Cookies mechanism will do the job.
+Double Submit Cookies works by sending random values in both the request query itself as well as a cookie value, which then the server compares and confirms.

 #### CSRF Token Header